 Yet landlords cannot force tenants to live in their property.
 State laws define a legal protocol.
 So, should you let your tenant out of their lease agreement?

 This landlord guide will provide you the insight on how to handle the said situation.

 UNDERSTANDING WHY THE TENANT WANTS TO TERMINATE THEIR LEASE EARLY?

 There are many reasons why tenants want to terminate the lease agreement early.
 Personal or professional reasons.
 Or, the landlord breached the lease.
 Whatever the reason, the lease agreement and state Landlord-Tenant laws will dictate the proper procedures.

 Before we explain several common reasons for breaking a lease, understand this is a fluid situation.
 Every landlord needs to judge their own conditions and make the best decision.
 Both parties have the lease agreement as a safety net.
 That doesn’t mean landlords cannot show compassion and find a mutual solution.

 REASONS TENANTS WANT AN EARLY LEASE TERMINATION

-Military Deployment: Due to the nature of their job, active military are commonly renters.
-These active duty personnel can be called for duty and shipped out of town.
+Military Deployment: Due to the nature of their job, active military is commonly renters.
+This active-duty personnel can be called for duty and shipped out of town.

 If due to service, members are legally allowed to break a lease early.
 Servicemembers Civil Relief Act allows individuals in any armed forces to break their lease.
 This includes the National Oceanic and Atmospheric Administration (NOAA), National Guard, and U.S. Public Health.